 Imagine this scenario.
-You are just driving home from work, minding your own business like normal when out of nowhere you get t-dined on your right side.
+You are just driving home from work, minding your own business like normal when out of nowhere you get t-boned on your right side.
 You are pretty shaken up but otherwise you manage to escape any injury.
 After the scraping metal has stopped, you get out of your car.
 You need to see if the other driver is okay but as you head that way, you stop for a second to look at your car.
 The front and back doors are crumpled by the front fender and grill stuck to your car’s side.

 The frame is bent in and you know this is going to cost some serious money to fix.
 You hurry over to the other driver who seems to be okay and then you’re both standing there, just taking in what happened.
 The police are likely on their way, especially if the accident occurred during the rush hour home.
 You speak to the other driver to start the process of information gathering and silently thank your stars for car insurance.
 That is, until you find out that the other driver doesn’t have any auto insurance.

 What?
 No insurance?
 How is all of this damage going to be paid for?
 You start scanning your brain to remember if you ever added that uninsured/underinsured motorist policy to your coverage last year when you visited your agent.
 You take another look at your car and really hope you did.

 Driving Dirty – Uninsured Driving in the United States

 Unfortunately, this scenario is all too common in the U.S. The Insurance Research Council found that in 2009, almost one out of every seven driver did not have insurance.
 Keep in mind that 49 states (all except New Hampshire) require that all citizens have automobile insurance.
 Not only are these ‘one in seven’ breaking the law but they are taking a huge risk every time they get into a car.